timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 With this greater specificity, we gain increased insight as to where we can intervene to resolve our problems.

-Additionally, today's post relates to May's post on [psychological-optimization](https://timothyb0912.github.io/blog/psychology/2021/05/30/Psychological-optimization.html).
+Additionally, today's post relates to May's note on [psychological-optimization](https://timothyb0912.github.io/blog/psychology/2021/05/30/Psychological-optimization.html).
 Specifically, the psychological optimization process, as I conceive of it so far, involves three steps: